haixiashang/starter-academic/content/home/experience.md

     #date_end: '2015-12-31'
     description: |2-
 	    Details:
-	(1)Use the photocrysin rate detector to detect finger pulse rate; (2)Use Bluetooth propagation to msp430 single-chip machine for data processing to get the heart rate;
-	(3)Use the LCD display to show the heart rate.
+	(1)Use the photocrysin rate detector to detect finger pulse rate (2)Use Bluetooth propagation to msp430 single-chip machine for data processing to get the heart rate (3)Use the LCD display to show the heart rate
 	description: |2-
         Responsibilities include:
         * Circuit design
         * Single-chip programming
 ---